Daniel Warren Ketcham

-Early Years
+Early years

-Daniel Ketcham was born in Burns City, Indiana in 1867 to Seth Ketcham and Almira Bernham Ketcham.
-He attended the U.S. Military Academy and graduated twenty-first in the class of 1890.
+Daniel Ketcham was born in 1867 to Seth Ketcham and Almira Benham Ketcham on the family farm in Madison Township, Daviess County, Indiana, less than two miles west of the nearest village, Burns City, Martin County, Indiana, where he went for his early education.
+He then attended the U.S. Military Academy and graduated twenty-first in the class of 1890.

 Military career

 Following his graduation from West Point, Ketcham was commissioned into the 2nd Regiment of Artillery as a 2nd Lieutenant.
 He served with the 2nd Artillery until 1894, when he attended the Artillery School and graduated with honors.
-After graduating from the Artillery School, Ketcham spent two years in Fort Warren (1895-1897).
+After graduating from the Artillery School, Ketcham spent two years in Fort Warren (1895–1897).

-After a brief period in Boston in 1899, Ketcham was stationed in Honolulu for a period of two years (1899-1901) before returning to the continent to be stationed in New York, first at Fort Hamilton from 1902-1903, and then at Fort Totten, from 1903-1904, where he graduated from the School of Submarine Defense.
+After a brief period in Boston in 1899, Ketcham was stationed in Honolulu for a period of two years (1899–1901) before returning to the continent to be stationed in New York, first at Fort Hamilton from 1902 to 1903, and then at Fort Totten, from 1903 to 1904, where he graduated from the School of Submarine Defense.

 In 1904, Ketcham was stationed at the Presidio of San Francisco, where he would remain until 1909.
 During his time here, Ketcham was promoted to major and transferred from the Artillery Corps to the Coast Artillery Corps in 1908.
 In 1909, Ketcham was stationed in the Philippines, commanding Fort Wint until 1911, when he returned to Fort Warren, this time as the commanding officer.
 In 1912, after only a year back in the U.S., Ketcham was appointed member of the General Staff in Washington D.C., position he would hold until 1914.